Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker

-Suppose $S$ induces exactly one edge $x_1x_3$.
+Suppose $H$ contains exactly one edge $x_1x_3$.
 Similar to the previous argument, $L(x_1)\cap L(x_2)=\emptyset$; otherwise, use a common color on $x_1$ and $x_2$, possibly save a color on $y$ via $x_3$ and $x_4$, then finish greedily.
 By symmetry, $L(x_1)=L(x_3)=\{a,b,c,d\}$ and $L(x_2)=L(x_4)=\{e,f,g\}$.
 Also by symmetry, $a$ or $e$ is missing from $L(y)$.
 So color $x_1$ with $a$ and $x_2$ and $x_4$ with $e$ and $x_3$ arbitrarily; now finish greedily, ending with $y$.
-So instead $G[S]=E_4$.
+So instead $H=E_4$.
 If a common color appears on 3 vertices of $S$, use it there, then finish greedily.
 If not, then by pigeonhole, at least 5 colors appear on pairs of vertices.
 Color two disjoint pairs, each with a common color.
 Now finish the coloring greedily. \end{proof}

-For characterizing graphs $\join{K_3}{A}$ which are $d_1$-choosable, we would like to take a similar approach to what we did in the previous lemma, but it doesn't quite work.
+For characterizing graphs $\join{K_3}{A}$ which are $d_1$-choosable, we would like to take a similar approach to what we did in the previous lemma, but it does not quite work.
 When $t \ge 4$, each vertex $v$ has $|L(v)|\ge d_A(v)+3$.
 When $t=3$, we only have $|L(v)|\ge d_A(v)+2$.
-As a result, we aren't guaranteed as much overlap between lists of nonadjacent vertices in $A$.
+As a result, we are not guaranteed as much overlap between lists of nonadjacent vertices in $A$.
 To overcome this problem and guarantee a larger overlap among these lists, we need to improve our upper bound on $\card{Pot(L)}$.
 In the next section we do this.